 Select your stop-overs

-There are lots of charismatic townships dotted along the coast.
-You won’t be able to see them all, so start choosing your favourites and create a simple itinerary with what you want to see the most.
+You can’t see everything, so start choosing your favourite townships and create a simple itinerary with what you want to see the most.
 From ‘The Romantic Escape’ to ‘The Whale Trail’, Visit the Great Ocean Road has worked with locals to curate epic itineraries for every Australian.
 Start here, then tailor the guide to suit your trip.

 Book your accommodation

-If you haven’t booked a campervan, accommodation is the next thing you have to think about.
+Accommodation is the next thing you have to think about.
 Personally, I prefer to stay at the same place for more than one night.
 So, I would choose somewhere central like Lorne or Apollo Bay.
 That way you can experience the town like a local, before moving on to the next coastal destination.
-I think the best experiences are unique, so get out of your comfort zone by booking a surf shack or little studio on a working farm.
+The best experiences are unique, so get out of your comfort zone by booking a surf shack or little studio on a working farm.

 Source inspiration of things to do in the area

 There are countless digital guides you can download for inspiration on things to do along the Great Ocean Road.
-These provide details on the best restaurants, activities and natural wonders at each destination.
-If you are as Instagram obsessed as I am, you can start following certain hashtags such as #visitgreatoceanroad and #iamwherestoriesunfold for your daily dose of wanderlust that will get you seriously excited about the trip.
+These provide details on the best restaurants, activities and natural wonders to see at each destination.
+If you’re on Instagram, you can start following certain hashtags such as #visitgreatoceanroad and #iamwherestoriesunfold for your daily dose of wanderlust that will get you seriously excited about the trip.

 Book in the essentials

 While it’s great to be flexible, some things need to be booked in advance, like a helicopter ride or zipline experience.
-Make sure you book these experiences ahead of time to ensure you don’t miss out.
+Make sure these are locked in ahead of time to ensure you don’t miss out.

 Make sure your car is ready to go